-Here’s a look at eight crises we are tracking in 2015.
+Here's a recap of eight major crises we were tracking in 2015.

 Child refugees are particularly vulnerable to exploitation and disease.
 Living conditions are difficult in a refugee camp or host neighborhood with little infrastructure, or within the country, where fighting continues.

 There appears to be no end to the conflict and displacement in sight.